lsementa/XLQuickTools/README.md

 - **Remove Special:** Removes special characters !@#$%^&*()_+ etc. from text in the selected range.
 - **Remove Diacritics:** Normalizes text in the selected range.
 Déjà vu becomes Deja vu.
 - **Subscript Chemical Formulas:** Sets numbers in text to subscript in the selected range.
 C6H12O6 becomes C₆H₁₂O₆.
+- **Add Leading or Trailing:** Adds leading or trailing characters/text.

 ### **Additional Formatting Tools**
 - **Fill Down:** Fills blank cells with the value above, based on the selected range.